jonnonz1/nz-statute-book/acts/public/2022/pae-ora-healthy-futures-act-2022.md

   (b) be made publicly available.

 ### 53 Process for preparing New Zealand Health Plan
-(1) In preparing the New Zealand Health Plan, Health New Zealand and the Māori Health Authority must engage with— (a) the Ministry; and
+(1) In preparing the New Zealand Health Plan, Health New Zealand must engage with— (a) the Ministry; and
   (b) other health entities; and
-  (c) individuals and organisations that Health New Zealand and the Māori Health Authority consider appropriate.
+  (c) individuals and organisations that Health New Zealand considers appropriate.
 (2) The plan must be submitted to the Minister after it has been audited by the Auditor-General.
 (3) The plan is made when the Minister approves it.
-(4) Subsection (1)﻿(a) to (c) does not apply to any amendments to the plan that do not have a significant impact on consumers or providers of services (other than Health New Zealand and the Māori Health Authority).
+(4) Subsection (1)﻿(a) to (c) does not apply to any amendments to the plan that do not have a significant impact on consumers or providers of services (other than Health New Zealand).
 (5) The plan must, as soon as practicable after it is made,— (a) be presented to the House of Representatives; and (b) be made publicly available.